LankanHawkeye/BEAR/README.md

 Bar Plots
 ./pipe_step_4_clf/result_bar_plots/

-**Running bash ./run_step_0_clean.sh** will remove the results in the folder (Recomended to use when you have copied the results to your own folders and ready to perform a new analysis).
+One finising step 8, **Running bash ./run_step_0_clean.sh** to remove the results in the folder (Recomended when user has copied all the results to his/her own folders and is ready to perform a new analysis).

 **Option 2: run BEAR with bootstrapping**
-This analysis path is selected only when the input file contains a large number of features (>2000).
-To follow this path, user should run the script with_bootsrap_run_pipeline.sh specifying an input.csv as the first argument.
-First of all, place your input file in folder ./input_file/.
-Make sure to rename it as input.csv.

-Next, run,
+Sample code for running feature selection with bootstrapping:

-	bash ./with_bootsrap_run_pipeline.sh ./input_file/input.csv
+	bash ./with_bootsrap_run_pipeline.sh ./input_file/Randomized.iris.data.2.class.csv

 Then, user will be asked to specify the number of lines each bootstrap split should contain.
 To assist this decision, the script will show a table with percentages and line.
 Once user makes the decision and input the number, the script will create the splits and folders named after the splits.